Colorado Income Tax Calculator

 How Colorado income tax works

-Colorado taxes all individual taxable income at a flat rate of 4.4%, effective for tax year 2024 and onward.
-The rate was reduced from 4.55% by Colorado HB 23-1375 (2023), which amended CRS §39-22-104.
-Colorado taxable income starts with federal taxable income and applies Colorado-specific additions and subtractions.
-The state conforms to the federal standard deduction and personal exemption amounts.
+Colorado taxes all individual taxable income at a single flat rate.
+Per the Colorado Department of Revenue Individual Income Tax Guide rate table, the rate is 4.4% for tax year 2025; for tax year 2024 only it was temporarily reduced to 4.25% under a TABOR surplus mechanism.
+The 4.4% statutory rate was reduced from 4.55% by Colorado HB 23-1375 (2023), which amended CRS 39-22-104.
+Colorado taxable income starts with federal taxable income and applies Colorado-specific additions and subtractions, so the state effectively conforms to the federal standard deduction.
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction